-Not only is this simple face lotion recipe is easy to make, but it comes with a video that shows you many of the steps.
+Not only is this simple face cream recipe easy to make, but it comes with a video that shows you many of the steps.
 The final product is rich enough for a body cream but feels great as a moisturizing skin cream for normal to dry skin.
 You can view my other recipes for lotions and creams over here.

-Simple Face Lotion Ingredients
+Simple Face Cream Ingredients

 A large part of any lotion recipe is distilled water.
-We use distilled because it has a neutral pH, and is free of heavy water minerals, microorganisms, and contaminants.
+We use distilled because it has a neutral pH and is free of heavy water minerals, microorganisms, and contaminants.
 The other main ingredient is liquid oil.
 The ones in this recipe are jojoba oil and sweet almond oil.
-Jojoba is a plant wax that’s similar in properties to our skin’s natural oils.
+Jojoba is a plant wax similar in properties to our skin’s natural oils.
 Sweet almond is light in feeling and great for all skin types.
 If you’d like, you could use sweet almond oil infused with comfrey, lavender, calendula, or another skincare plant.
-These won’t add scent so that’s where the essential oil comes in.
+These won’t add scent, so that’s where the essential oil comes in.

 Emulsifying wax is the ingredient you use to get the oils and the water in your recipe to bind.
-There are various types of Emulsifiers out there but some are more difficult to work with than others.
+There are various types of Emulsifiers out there, but some are more difficult to work with than others.
 Using a standard Emulsifying Wax, also called Polysorbate 60 or Polawax, makes lotion-making easy.